Le guide ultime de la vente d'une entreprise

 Necessary documents and information

 Prepare a checklist of necessary documents, including financial statements, contracts, patents, and any other relevant information.
-Transparency is essential to gain the trust of potential buyers and facilitate the due diligence process.
+Transparency is essential to gaining the trust of potential buyers and facilitating the due diligence process.

 Document Checklist

-• Audited financial statements for the last three years
+• Audited financial statements for the past three years

 • Balance sheets and income statements